Barleead/Barleead/README.md

-- 👋 Hi, I’m Barbi
+- 👋 Hi, I’m Barbara
-- 👀 I’m interested in lots of things: coding, books (avid reader), crafting and gardening.
+- 👀 I’m interested a number of areas: coding, books (avid reader), crafting and gardening.
 - 🌱 I’m currently learning coding via Code Kentucky.
+I am specializing in Data Analytics.
 - 👌 Ask me about anything.
 - 💞️ I’m looking to collaborate on anything that will help me improve my skills or improve a product.
 - 📫 How to reach me on Linkedin Linkedin  www.linkedin.com/in/badkins0043.